ctrlplusb/easy-peasy/website/docs/docs/api/use-store-state.md

   - `mapState` (Function, required)

-    The function that is used to resolved the piece of state that your component requires.
+    The function that is used to resolve the piece of state that your component requires.
 The function will receive the following arguments:

-    - `state` (Object, required)
+    - `state` (Object)

       The state of your store.